Massachusetts Court Records

 - The legal representatives or guardians of the couple

-Although most marriage records are open to the public, the record custodian can exempt certain information on the marriage records from public view to protect the safety of the privacy of the individuals on the record.
+Although most marriage records are open to the public, the record custodian can exempt certain information on the marriage records from public view to protect the safety and the privacy of the individuals on the record.
 The City or town Clerk may withhold the home addresses, Social Security Numbers, and other sensitive information from the public.

 How to Find Marriage Records in Massachusetts

 The RVRS provides certified copies of Massachusetts marriage records from 1931 to date.
 Earlier marriage records between 1841 and 1930 are available from the State Archives.
-In addition, persons interested in obtaining marriage records may also visit the office of the city or town clerks where the marriage was held in Massachusetts.
+In addition, persons interested in obtaining marriage records may also visit the office of the city or town clerk where the marriage was held in Massachusetts.
 Most city or town clerks have marriage records dating as early as 1635.

 It costs $32 per copy to order Massachusetts marriage records.
 The RVRS offers expedited mail requests for marriage records for a fee of $42 per copy.
 Expedited mail requests are processed and shipped within ten business days of receipt of the request.
 To obtain marriage records by mail, interested persons must fill out the Application for Vital Record Form and pay the fees with a check or money order.
 Send the completed application and fees to: